 Companies looking for new innovations, or investors and entrepreneurs looking for startup opportunities, can search for available technologies.
-For inquiries, please contact Glen Crossley, Associate Director, Business Development and Intellectual Property.
+For inquiries, please email Glen Crossley, Associate Director, Business Development and Intellectual Property.

-Launched in September 2021, the McMaster Seed Fund (MSF) is an early-stage investment vehicle designed to foster innovative startup companies coming out from McMaster research with the potential for significant economic and/or societal impact in the Hamilton region and beyond.
-Applications for Round 2 will be accepted until July 29, 2022.
-If you are interested, please connect with Leigh Wilson for MILO’s guidance.
+Launched in September 2021, the McMaster Seed Fund is an early-stage investment vehicle designed to foster innovative startup companies from McMaster research that have the potential for significant economic and/or societal impact in the Hamilton region and beyond.

-Two McMaster startups — Synmedix and Insight Medbotics — have received a combined $735,000 to move their innovations closer to reality in the first round of investments of the MSF.
+Two McMaster startups received a combined $735,000 to move their innovations closer to reality in the first round of investments by the McMaster Seed Fund.